winningproduct/learn-portal/content/1-explore/07-megatrend-analysis.md

 ## Why

-An in-depth look at Megatrends can be a decisive competitive advantage and promote sustainable growth.
-Identifying, analyzing, and acting in accordance with megatrends is essential for success in this market.
-Using megatrend analysis companies can develop proactive long-term strategies and apply them to their own growth strategy.
+An in-depth look at megatrends can be a decisive competitive advantage and promote sustainable growth.
+Identifying, analyzing and acting in accordance with megatrends is essential for success in the marketplace.
+Using megatrend analysis, companies can develop proactive long-term strategies and apply them to their own growth strategy.

 ## How

-You may follow the below steps in performing a megatrend analysis:
+You may follow the steps shown below to perform a megatrend analysis:

 - Identify factors driving long-term shifts in behaviour and attitudes in the domain you are operating.
 This exercise  helps you to spot the megatrends most relevant to your business.
 Some such factors could be:
   - Technology